It’s In His Kiss

 - Selected by Amazon.com as one of the ten best romance novels of 2005

-- It's In His Kiss spent four weeks on The New York Times bestseller list, making its debut at #7
+- At the time of its release in 2005, It's In His Kiss spent four weeks on The New York Times bestseller list, making its debut at #7